SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum Team[ScrumTeam,ScumEvents:SprintRetrospective:Attendees] inspects[ScrumPillars:Inspection] how the last Sprint[ScumEvents:Sprint] went with regards to individuals, interactions, processes, tools, and their Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone].
 Inspected[ScrumPillars:Inspection] elements often vary with the domain of work.
 Assumptions that led them astray are identified and their origins explored.
-The Scrum Team[ScrumTeam] discusses what went well during the Sprint[ScumEvents:Sprint], what problems it encountered, and how those problems were (or were not) solved[ScrumValues:Courage].
+The Scrum Team[ScrumTeam] discusses what went well during the Sprint[ScumEvents:Sprint], what problems[#Impediments] it encountered, and how those problems were (or were not) solved[ScrumValues:Courage].

 The Scrum Team[ScrumTeam] identifies[ScrumPillars:Inspection] the most helpful changes to improve[ScrumPillars:Adaption] its effectiveness.
 The most impactful improvements[ScrumPillars:Adaption] are addressed as soon as possible.